SamanthaBooth81/foody-family/README.md

 # Acknowledgments
-Thank you to all who encouraged and supported me as I created my first full stack website, espcially to my mentor at The Code Institute for his guidance, patience and encouragement.
+Thank you to all who encouraged and supported me as I created my first full stack website, especially to my mentor at The Code Institute for his guidance, patience, encouragement and constant support.
 Also a thank you to Tutor Support at the Code Institute for help with anything I found myself stuck on.